 Keywords:

 However, they are not very good at formulating keywords in such a way that they work effectively when searching for information in databases specialized in scientific publications.
-Typically, the application presents rather long expressions, for example, ‘dietary effects on gut microbial diversity’ or ‘the importance of sleep for memory function’.
+The application might present rather long expressions, for example, ‘dietary effects on gut microbial diversity’ or ‘the importance of sleep for memory function’.
 These need to be broken down into simple, separate terms, e.g., ‘diet - gut microbes - diversity’ or ‘sleep - memory’.

 Keyword lists are rarely comprehensive, at least not on the first try.
 You can ask the application to provide more terms and refer to the types of words you wish for.
 You can request plenty of keywords, from which you can choose the best ones.
 To get a more comprehensive view, you can try multiple AI applications.